komastudios/android-gamesdk/test/memoryadvice/README.md

     captured and synthesized are both not available on all devices, and liable to change.

-There is no strict requirement for apps to read the JSON returned.
-Instead, the library provides methods that can be called to get simple recommendations.
+The library provides methods that can be called to get simple recommendations from the map returned.
 However, as long as the library is experimental, this interface is not guaranteed to be stable.

 # Limitations of estimates

-Estimates are currently the most experimental part of the libarary, and estimates may be inaccurate for combinations of devices that we have not seen in lab testing.
+Estimates are currently the most experimental part of the library, and estimates may be inaccurate for combinations of devices that we have not seen in lab testing.

 They may suggest a lower limit than can be allocated by an application in practice, because: